 Generally speaking, there are five common qualitative research methods in educational research: narrative research, phenomenology, grounded theory, ethnography, and case study.
 Researchers use narrative research to explore the life of one or two individuals, collect data through the collection of their stories and write narratives about their experiences (Creswell, 2013, p.
 70).
 Different from other qualitative research methods, researchers typically focus on one or two individuals and analyze data for “stories” in a chronology way.
 A phenomenological study describes the common meaning for several individuals of their lived experiences of a concept or a phenomenon (Creswell, 2013, p.
 76).
 Researchers who use phenomenology focus on a phenomenon experienced by a group of individuals.
 The purpose of phenomenology is to describe the essence of the share experience.
 Grounded Theory studies go beyond description of the common experiences for a group of people to generate or discover a theory or theoretical model for a process, an action, or an interaction (Creswell, 2013, p.
 83).
-A central feature of grounded theory is that the final theoretical explanation is generated or grounded in data from participants who have experiences the process, action, or interaction rather than from existing literature.
+A central feature of grounded theory is that the final theoretical explanation is generated or grounded in data from participants who have experienced the process, action, or interaction rather than from existing literature.
 Researchers analyze data through open coding, axial coding, and selective coding, which are peculiar to grounded theory research.
 Ethnographic research focuses on an entire culture-sharing group to describe and interpret the shared and learned patterns of values, behaviors, beliefs, and language (Creswell, 2013, p.
 90).
 The purpose of ethnographic research is to develop a complex and complete description about how a culture-sharing group works through investigating patterns of the group.
 Case study research is a type of design in which researchers explore a real-life, contemporary case or multiple cases over time, through detailed, in-depth data collecting involving multiple sources of information, and report a case description and case themes (Creswell, 2013, p.
 97).
 The goal of case study is to develop an in-depth description and analysis of a case or multiple cases, which could be an event, a program, an activity, or more than one individual.

 Qualitative research questions are open-ended, evolving, and non-directional (Creswell, 2013, p.
 138).
 Because qualitative research are exploration-oriented, they usually start with a word like “what” or “how” rather than “why”.
 Different qualitative research approaches address different research questions.
 According to the characteristics of each qualitative research approach, ethnographical research typically address descriptive questions in cultures (e.g., what are the core values of the straight edge movement, and how do the members construct and understand their subjective experiences of being part of the subculture? ); grounded theory research answers process questions (e.g., what behavioral process theory explains the integration of physical activity into the lifestyle of 15 African American women?); phenomenological studies focus on meaning questions (e.g., what meaning do 41 men and 17 women with a diagnosis of AIDS ascribe to their illness?)
 (Creswell, 2013, p.
 139).

+A very strong explanation, but more specific citaions would have strengthened.
+Some problems with language.

 As the chapter authors in Anfara and Mertz made clear, theory is a critical and integral part of the research process.
 Discuss the ways in which theory plays a role in that process and how it strengthens findings and conclusions.